Madipur Assembly constituency

 Madipur is one of the 70 Delhi Legislative Assembly constituencies of the National Capital Territory in northern India.
-It is a Yadav dominated area in Delhi.

 Overview

 The present geographical structure of Madipur constituency came into existence in 2008 as a part of the implementation of the recommendations of the Delimitation Commission of India, which was constituted in 2002.

 Madipur is part of West Delhi Lok Sabha constituency along with nine other Assembly segments, namely, Uttam Nagar, Rajouri Garden, Hari Nagar, Tilak Nagar, Janakpuri, Vikaspuri, Dwarka, Matiala and Najafgarh.

 Madipur Village

 Madipur Village is a census town and a village in West Delhi Tehsil in West Delhi District of Delhi State, India.
 It is located 8 km to the east of District headquarters Rajouri Garden, 5 km from West Delhi, 12 km from State capital Delhi.

 Madipur Village Pin code is 110063 and postal head office is Paschim Vihar.

 Paschim Vihar (2 km), Basai Dara Pur (3 km), Khyala village (3 km), Rajouri Garden (3 km), Sunder Vihar (3 km) are the nearby villages to Madipur Village.
 Madipur Village is surrounded by North West Delhi Tehsil to the north, Central Delhi Tehsil to the east, North Delhi Tehsil to the east, Bahadurgarh Tehsil to the west.

 Madipur is a big Yadav dominated village.
-Shri "JAILDAR UDMI SINGH YADAV" was the most dominant person of this village during 1900s.
-Most of the MADIPUR agricultural land was acquired by the DDA to develop this Area including PUNJABI BAGH WEST,PASCHIM PURI,SHYAM SIDHA COLONY, ARIHANT NAGAR, MADIPUR COLONY ORDINANCE DEPOT MADIPUR, SHIVAJI PARK ETC.It is famous for a pandavas era self originated shivling which is a source of pilgrimage to lakhs of devotees.
+Shri "Jaildar Udmi Singh Yadav" was the most dominant person of this village during 1900s.
+Most of the Madipur agricultural land was acquired by the DDA to develop this Area including ncluding Punjabi Bagh West, Paschim Puri, Shyam Sidha Colony, Arihant Nagar, Madipur Colony Ordinance Depot Madipur, and Shivaji Park.
+It is famous for a pandavas era self originated shivling which is a source of pilgrimage to lakhs of devotees.
 Every year during shivratri festival it hosts a large fair near the temple.

 This village is one of leading manufacturing centres of handmade female footwear in India.